RESEARCH STARTER

 In 1993, Louboutin created what would become his signature style: red soles.
 He was working on a design based on Andy Warhol’s Flowers.
 He designed a pink heel with a cartoonish cloth blossom but felt it was missing something.
 His assistant was painting her nails, and this caught Louboutin’s attention.
 He decided to paint the sole of the shoe with the red nail polish, and the Louboutin red sole was born.

 The shoes became instantly recognizable and the epitome of style and class.
 All of Louboutin’s stilettos feature very high heels and sleek styles to elongate a woman’s legs and make her look sexy.
 The shoes are made from the finest materials as not to sacrifice quality.
-Because of this, Louboutin’s shoes are expensive, ranging from four hundred to six thousand dollars.
-He also custom makes shoes for about four thousand dollars a pair.
-Throughout the years, his styles caught the attention of numerous celebrities, such as Kate Moss, Madonna, Nicole Kidman, Victoria Beckham, and Jennifer Lopez.
-Louboutin has said he never had to advertise, and his popularity came from word of mouth.
+Because of this, Louboutin’s shoes are expensive, ranging from $400 to $6,000.
+He also makes custom shoes starting at $4,000 per pair.
+Throughout the years, his style has caught the attention of numerous celebrities, including Kate Moss, Madonna, Nicole Kidman, Victoria Beckham, and Jennifer Lopez.
+Louboutin has said that he never had to advertise, and his popularity grew through word of mouth.

 Louboutin collaborated with many famous designers throughout the years, including Diane von Furstenberg, Alexander McQueen, and Jean Paul Gaultier.
 In 2002, he partnered with Yves Saint Laurent to design a shoe for a fashion show.
 The following year, Louboutin branched out of shoe design and launched a purse collection.
 He partnered with director David Lynch on a photograph exhibit featuring nude women wearing Louboutins in 2007.

-Because of the occurrence of fake and knock-off Louboutins, the shoe designer decided to trademark his red sole in 2007.
+Due to the proliferation of fake and knock-off Louboutins, the shoe designer decided to trademark his red sole in 2007.
 He also launched the website Stopfakechristianlouboutin.com.
-The company was involved in a lawsuit with Yves Saint Laurent over the company using a red sole in 2012; however, the court ruled that Louboutin’s trademark can only protect shoes of a color that contrasts to red.
-(The shoes in the Yves Saint Laurent dispute were completely red.)
+The company was involved in a lawsuit with Yves Saint Laurent over the company using a red sole in 2012; however, the court ruled that Louboutin’s trademark can only protect shoes of a color that contrasts to red—the shoes in the Yves Saint Laurent dispute were completely red.

 In 2009, burlesque dancer Dita Von Teese requested that Louboutin create shoes for shows at the Crazy Horse cabaret club in Paris.
 This relationship with Von Teese continued throughout the next few years.
 The year 2011 marked Louboutin’s twentieth anniversary, and his first men’s footwear store opened in Paris that year.
 Louboutin branched out into other products.
 In 2014, he debuted a nail polish collection that featured the famous red shade from his shoes; a lipstick line followed the next year.
 In 2019, the Couture Council of the Museum at the Franklin Institute of Technology granted Louboutin the Coutre Council Award for Artistry of Fashion.
 In 2020, the artist held an exhibition in Paris celebrating his company's thirtieth anniversary.
 The following year, a 24 percent stake of Louboutin's company was sold to Extor for $650 million.
 As of 2024, Louboutin owned 35 percent of his company, a share that Forbes magazine valued at $1.1 billion, making the shoe designer a billionaire.